Course Policies and Expectations

 Homework

-Homework exercises are due by 11am of the corresponding class day.
+Homeworks are small assignments meant to prepare you for lecture (for example, by having you do a reading, work on an exercise and write down follow-up questions to be discussed in class, or create a small presentation on a relevant topic).
+Homework exercises are due one hour before the corresponding class day.
 During some clases, students will be called on to present their homework and participate in group discussions.
 Homework is graded on “good faith” effort/completion, rather than correctness.
-Because homeworks are tied to the in-class participation of the corresponding class session, there are no late homeworks accepted.
+Because homeworks are often tied to the in-class participation of the corresponding class session, there are no late homeworks accepted without a Dean’s note.

 Labs

-Late labs are accepted, but there is a 10% penalty for each week that the lab is late (can be waived in light of special circumstances by contacting Milda).
+Late policy: Late labs are accepted up to a week after the deadline with a 10% penalty (can be waived or extended in light of special circumstances by contacting Milda).
 Lateness is calculated according to the hand-in date of the lab component (so you could, for example, finish the lab on time, but receive a late penalty on the writeup).
 Late prelabs are not accepted without prior approval.

-Because in-person labs and collaboration are a large part of the class, there is no remote option for the class this semester.
+Because in-person labs and collaboration are a large part of the class, there is no remote option for the class.
 If you have a circumstance that requires you to miss lab for a portion of the semester, please contact Milda for accommodation.

 Project